-The Board of Directors, in accordance with advice from the audit committee, is satisfied that the provision of non-audit services during the year is compatible with the general standard of independence for auditors imposed by the Corporations Act 2001.
+The Board of Directors, in accordance with advice from the audit committee, is satisfied that the provision of nonaudit services during the year is compatible with the general standard of independence for auditors imposed by the Corporations Act 2001.
 The Directors are satisfied that the services disclosed below did not compromise the external auditor's independence for the following reasons:

-the nature of the services provided do not compromise the general principles relating to auditor independence in accordance with APES 110: Code of Ethics for Professional Accountants set by the Accounting Professional and Ethical Standards Board.
+• the nature of the services provided do not compromise the general principles relating to auditor independence as set out in the Institute of Chartered Accountants and CPA Australia's Professional Statement F1: Professional Independence.